Competition’s heating up: Google unveils hybrid cloud solution

 It’s clear that this release from Google is part of an attempt to bolster its hybrid cloud strategy amidst fierce competition from Microsoft and Amazon Web Services (AWS).

 Microsoft has already launched an infrastructure software stack deemed ‘Azure Stack’ in a bid to provide its users with the same experience they have on-premises as they do with Microsoft’s Azure cloud services.
-Meanwhile, AWS has announced a partnership with VMware to merge its portfolio of virtualisation and cloud infrastructure software into hardware infrastructure within AWS data centres.
+Meanwhile, AWS has announced a partnership with VMware to merge its portfolio of virtualisation and cloud infrastructure software into hardware infrastructure within AWS data centers.